 Investing in the stock market is widely seen as one of the best ways to generate a return on your money.
 As a result, you may be considering trying to take your first steps on your investing journey.

-That’s why, if you’re new to investing, it’s important to do your research and understand what you’re buying before you dive into the stock markets.
+If you’re new to investing, it’s important to do your research and understand what you’re buying before you dive into the stock markets.

-7 of the best investment platforms for beginners UK
+Best investment platforms for beginners UK

 There are various stockbrokers and investment platforms in the UK that are ideal for beginners.